How To Set Up a POS System

 If you’re an established business, you’ve likely already made investments in other hardware and software to manage day-to-day operations.
 When it comes to setting up your POS system, you want one that will integrate seamlessly with the rest of your existing technology, so be sure to check for compatibility before you invest in a system.

 For new businesses, make sure you choose a system with which you are comfortable.
-For example, if you’re familiar with the iOS operating system because you use an iPhone, you might be best suited with an app-based POS that runs on iPads.
+For example, if you’re familiar with the iOS operating system because you use an iPhone, you might be most comfortable with an app-based POS that runs on iPads.
 If you prefer a desktop computer, consider a browser-based POS system.

 Should You Rent or Lease POS Hardware?